the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Hexlock
 - They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of Construction, Machinery and Engineering is lost.
 The malus on GP generation is removed, and Encrypted Data resources are doubled by their UA.
 - Chemicals are now properly Strategic Resources instead of Luxury Resources.
-- Field Scientists are now standalone units, cost 120 Production, and have 2 charges.
+- Field Scientists and Purge Robots are now standalone units.
-- Purge Robot Proto's base Strength increased from 25 to 40, in order to give them a fighting chance.
-But their Production cost is increased from 50 to 65.
+- Purge Robot Proto's base Strength increased from 25 to 40, in order to give Hexlock a fighting chance.
+But its Production cost is increased from 50 to 70.
-- Hex Corporation only creates one free Purge Robot Proto now, but it also gives a 10% Production bonus towards the construction of all Promotion Nullifier units after Engineering is researched.
+- Hex Corporation only creates one Purge Robot Proto now, but it also gives a 10% Production bonus towards the construction of all Promotion Nullifier units after Engineering is researched.
 - Standard Refineries have base yields 1 higher than the base scenario, and also gain adjacency bonuses (+2 Production when next to strategic resources, +2 of the respective yield when adjacent to their corresponding GI).
 - Crystal Refineries have their base yields doubled to +4 Science, +2 Water, but have their adjacency bonuses reduced to +2 Science, +1 Water with 3 or less adjacent Refineries, +4 Science, +2 Water with 4 or more.
 They gain +2 Production if built atop Coal or Oil resources.
 - The Heat Plant building is no longer one of their unique components and can be built by everyone.